junglesta/wherenodoctor/_posts/2016-01-01-09-instructions-and-precautions-for-injections.md

 In general, it is better **never to inject** the following:

 1. Vitamins.
 Rarely are injected vitamins any better than vitamins taken by mouth.
 Injections are more expensive and more dangerous.
 Use vitamin pills or syrups rather than injections.
-Better still, eat foods rich in vitamins (see p.
-111).
+Better still, eat foods rich in vitamins (see [page 111](#page-111)).

 2. Liver extract, vitamin B12, and iron injections (such as Imferon).
-Injecting these can cause abscesses or dangerous reactions (shock, p.
-70).
-Ferrous sulfate pills will do more good for almost all cases of anemia (p.
-392).
+Injecting these can cause abscesses or dangerous reactions (shock, [page 70](#page-70)).
+Ferrous sulfate pills will do more good for almost all cases of anemia ([page 392](#page-392)).

 3. Calcium.
 Injected into a vein calcium is extremely dangerous, if not given very slowly.
 An injection in the buttock may cause a large abscess.
 Untrained people should never inject calcium.

 4. Penicillin.
 Nearly all infections that require penicillin can be effectively treated with penicillin taken by mouth.
 Penicillin is more dangerous when injected.
 Use injectable penicillin only for dangerous infections.

 5. Chloramphenicol or tetracycline.
 These medicines do as much or more good when taken by mouth.
-Use capsules or syrups rather than injections (pages 355 and 356).
+Use capsules or syrups rather than injections ([page 355](#page-355)and [page 356](#page-356)).

 6. Intravenous (I.V.) solutions.
 These should be used only for severe dehydration and given only by someone who is well trained.
-When not given correctly they can cause dangerous infections or death (p.
-53).
+When not given correctly they can cause dangerous infections or death ([page 53](#page-53)).

 7. Intravenous medicines.
 There is so much danger in injecting any medicine in the vein that only well trained health workers should do it.
 However, never inject into a muscle (the buttock) medicine that says ‘for intravenous use only’.
 Also, never inject in the vein medicine that says ‘for intramuscular use only’.